pulumi/pulumi/docs/design/languages.md

-# Mu Formats
+# Mu Languages

-Mu cloud services are described to the toolchain with three logical formats: MetaMus, MuPack/MuIL, and MuGL.
+Mu cloud services are described to the toolchain with three languages: MetaMus, MuPack/MuIL, and MuGL.

 At the highest level, developers write Mu packages using a high-level language.
 There are multiple languages to choose from, and each is a proper subset of an existing popular programming language; MuJS is a subset of JavaScript, MuPy is